When the Saints Go Marching In – guitar tabs and chords

-When the Saints Go Marching in is a gospel/spiritual hymn which was most notably recorded by Louis Armstrong.
+When the Saints Go Marching In is a gospel/spiritual hymn which was most notably recorded by Louis Armstrong.
 This lesson covers the chords, sheet music for the melody including tabs, and a finger-style guitar arrangement.

 Grab your guitar and let’s get started!